JozefGalbicka/websupportsk-ddns/README.md

             network, there is no problem if you won't specify this value'" "pushover"(optional): "If specified with credential values, script will push important notifications to your pushover app."
+"gotify"(optional): "Same as pushover, you just need to self-host your own gotify server.
+            `Both notifiers can be used alongside each other.`"
 ```

 ## Deploy with cron